IceHe/lib/mac/setup-guide.md

         1. Just execute the following commands for now - recommended

-            _or Add the following commands to `~/.zshrc` or your desired shell configuration file :_
+            _or Add the following commands to `~/.zshrc` or my desired shell configuration file :_

             ```bash
             export NVM_DIR="$HOME/.nvm"